top of page

 We Exist

-• Creates pathways, linking young people with opportunities in horticulture, agriculture, nutrition, and hospitality
+• Create pathways: linking participants with opportunities in nutrition, hospitality, and life skills development.

 "Community-based nutrition education empowers adolescents by fostering peer engagement and cultural relevance, leading to sustainable behavior change and improved health outcomes."